 An easy way to see if artwork—whether your own or by others—follows the Rule of Thirds is to lay a grid over the final image.
 If you don't feel like making the simple calculations, you can download a grid.

 Photographers aren't the only ones who use the Rule of Thirds.
 Long before the world's first photographs, famous artists frequently employed the technique in order to achieve harmony and balance in their compositions.
 Let's look at three different artists across different genres to see how they all applied the Rule of Thirds to great effect.

-This early painting by Vermeer shows a use of the compositional trick by the manner in which the sleeping maid's head lines up with the upper horizontal line.
-Interestingly, the top of the jug on the table matches with the lower horizontal line, creating a pleasing distance between foreground and background subject.
+This early painting by Vermeer shows a use of the compositional trick in the manner in which the sleeping maid's head lines up with the upper horizontal line.
+Interestingly, the top of the jug on the table matches the lower horizontal line, creating a pleasing distance between the foreground and background subject.
 Even the door cracked open has a compositional purpose.
-The door itself fall exactly on the right vertical line running through the painting.
+The door itself falls exactly on the right vertical line running through the painting.
 These choices, combined with Vermeer's use of light and shadow, lend dramatic tension to this seemingly everyday scene.

 This famous landscape painting by acclaimed English Romantic painter J.M.W.
 Turner makes great use of the Rule of Thirds.
-Not only does the horizon fall on the lower horizontal line, the ships intersect along the first vertical line.
-Placing the ships slight off center gives the piece a sense of dynamic movement that helps make it one of Turner's most acclaimed paintings.
+Not only does the horizon fall on the lower horizontal line, but the ships intersect along the first vertical line.
+Placing the ships slightly off-center gives the piece a sense of dynamic movement that helps make it one of Turner's most acclaimed paintings.